antonfirsov/docs/2020/11-Nov/producing-sourcelink/producing-sourcelink-packages.md

 </ItemGroup>
 ```

-If your server is configurated with non-empty IIS [Virtual Directory](docs/TfsVirtualDirectory/README.md), specify this directory in `SourceLinkAzureDevOpsServerGitHost` item like so:
+If your server is configured with non-empty IIS [Virtual Directory](https://github.com/dotnet/sourcelink/blob/master/docs/TfsVirtualDirectory/README.md), specify this directory in `SourceLinkAzureDevOpsServerGitHost` item like so:

 ```xml
 <ItemGroup>